Family Photoshoot with Grandparents

 What Happens During the Shoot?

-I start with the classic group shots – everyone together, smiling, looking vaguely in the direction of the camera.
-Once we’ve nailed that, we move on to smaller groupings: grandparents with all the grandchildren, each family unit, and those all-knowing moments between individual grandparents and their grandkids.
+I start with the classic group shots – everyone together, smiling, looking (vaguely) in the direction of the camera.
+Once we’ve got the traditional groups in the bag, we move on to smaller sets: grandparents with all the grandchildren, each family unit, and those special moments between the grandparents and their grandkids.
 (I love observing and capturing the unspoken communication going on at those times!)

 The End Result?
 Beautiful, Genuine Family Portraits